schacon/gitbook/text/16_Stashing/0_ Stashing.markdown

 ### Stash Queue ###

 You can also use stashing to queue up stashed changes.
-If you run 'git stash list' you can see which stashes you have saved:
+If you run `git stash list` you can see which stashes you have saved:

     $ git stash list
     stash@{0}: WIP on book: 51bea1d... fixed images